 Bromeliad pups are even more susceptible to overwatering, root rot, and stem rot than fully grown bromeliads.
 Follow the same guidelines for watering adult bromeliads.
 However, remember that bromeliad pups likely won’t take up as much water as a mature bromeliad plant.

 Watering Bromeliad Plants After Repotting

 After repotting a bromeliad plant, soak its soil thoroughly, ensuring all excess moisture is allowed to drain.
-Then simply continue following your previous schedule of watering, checking that the plant’s new potting mix is dry or nearly dry before applying more moisture.
+Then continue following your previous watering schedule, checking that the plant’s new potting mix is dry or nearly dry before applying more moisture.

 - Overwatering – Your bromeliad’s leaves and stem might turn brown and soggy near the base and begin to fall off.

 - Underwatering – Brown, crisp, or curling leaf tips.

 Adjust your watering schedule accordingly if you see signs of overwatering or underwatering.

 How do I know if my Bromeliad needs water?

 Leaves that start to curl, droop, or crisp up at the edges are common signs that your Bromeliad plant needs watering.

 How much water should I give my Bromeliad?